sbadki/applicationsecurity/about.markdown

 permalink: /about/
 ---

-Here I'll be posting blogs on application security for my studies.
+Application security blogs for reference purpose.